-Here are the links to our group:
+Here are our research publications.

 I found this on the web: A small reminder to anyone who spends too much time thinking about semiconductors.
 (Note that this is a LINK to someone else’s page!).